SATURDAY, MAY 23, 2020

 All Seats are reserved and $40 per ticket.
+If you purchase your tickets before December 31st the tickets are $35.
 You can purchase tickets by calling (765) 642-0206 ex.
 21 or at the main ticket office located at Anderson Speedway.

 |TICKET ORDER FORM||SEATING CHART|

 |2020 PAY LESS LITTLE 500 ENTRY FORM||2020 OFFICIAL ENTRY LIST|

 |2020 OFFICIAL PAY LESS LITTLE 500 PRESENTED BY UAW LAP SPONSORS

 2020 CITY OF ANDERSON LITTLE 500 EVENTS

 |WINNING OWNERS||POLE POSITIONS|

 |STARTS||ROOKIES OF THE YEAR|

 |RACE RESULTS||DRIVER RECORDS|